 Serverless at the Edge with Kenton Varda

-Over the last decade, computation and storage has moved from on-premise hardware into the cloud data center.
-Instead of having large servers “on premise,” companies started to outsource their server workloads to cloud service providers.
+Over the last decade, computation and storage have moved from on-premise hardware into the cloud data center.
+Instead of having large servers “on-premise,” companies started to outsource their server workloads to cloud service providers.

 At the same time, there has been a proliferation of devices at the “edge.”
 The most common edge device is your smartphone, but there are many other smart devices that are growing in number–drones, smart cars, Nest thermostats, smart refrigerators, IoT sensors, and next generation centrifuges.
 Each of these devices contains computational hardware.

 Another class of edge devices is the edge server.
 Edge servers are used to facilitate faster response times than your core application.
 For example, Software Engineering Daily uses a content delivery network for audio files.
 These audio files are distributed throughout the world on edge servers.
 The core application logic of Software Engineering Daily runs on a WordPress site, and that WordPress application is distributed too far fewer servers than our audio files.

 “Cloud computing” and “edge computing” both refer to computers that can serve requests.
 The “edge” is commonly used to refer to devices that are closer to the user–so they will deliver faster responses.
 The “cloud” refers to big, bulky servers that can do heavy duty processing workloads–such as training machine learning models or issuing a large distributed MapReduce query.